dhis2/training-docs/content/design_for_data_use/tg_DEGs.md

 - This year

 **Org units**
-- The Gambia
+- Lao PDR

 **Org units**
-- The Gambia Districts
+- Lao PDR Districts

 **Filter**
-- School Term = Term 1
+- Age Immunization 1+ year

 We can see in this case, while data element groups helps, and is even necessary in the maps map, there is some room for improvement that would help us refine our search parameters.